DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/appearance-customization/conditional-formatting.md

 * **A Date Occurring** - Highlights date-time values that are within a specified interval.
 * **Expression** - Uses complex conditions to apply formatting.
 You can also pass dashboard parameters to expressions.
 * **Icon and Color Ranges** - Display a specific icon based on a value range.
 You can select a predefined set of icons or apply a specific icon to each range.
-* **Color Ranges** - Allows you to apply formatting using specific colors for different ranges of values.
+* **Color Ranges** - Apply specific colors to different value ranges.
 You can select a predefined set of colors or use custom appearance settings to highlight values within specified ranges.
 * **Gradient Ranges** - Allows you to apply formatting using gradient color scales.
 * **Bar** - Allows you to visualize numeric values using bars.
 You can also color bars corresponding to positive and negative values using different colors.
 * **Bar Color Ranges** - Allows you to visualize numeric values using bars whose colors are contained in the specified color set.